What Is a Statutory Form

 The easiest way to find a statutory form in your state is to do an internet search for the name of your state and the name of the form.
 For example, you could search for "California statutory will."
 If you get too many results from non-state sources, try limiting your search to just ".gov" sites.

-Pros and Cons of Using a Statutory From
+Pros and Cons of Using a Statutory Form

-The advantages of using statutory forms include getting it for free and the certainty of knowing that the form itself is meets legal requirements.
+The advantages of using statutory forms are that it's free and that you'll be certain that the form itself meets legal requirements.

 Using Statutory Forms Is Optional